LinqLover/hpi-ai-teaching-linear-regression/README.md

 ## Let’s go!

-To start working with this repository, just follow this link:
+To start working with this repository, start with this link:

 http://gitpod.io/#https://github.com/LinqLover/hpi-ai-teaching-linear-regression

+1. Choose `gradient_descent.py` from the file pane on the left
+2. Type `python3 gradient_descent.py` into the console pane on the bottom
+3. Start coding! 🚀